SparingSoftware/django-easy-audit/README.md

 # django-easy-audit

-Yet another Django audit log app, hopefully the easiest one.
+This is a fork of yet another Django audit log app [django-easy-audit](https://github.com/soynatan/django-easy-audit):

 This app allows you to keep track of every action taken by your users.

+## Improvements
+* log update only if some fields have changed,
+* store `changed_fields` as Postgres JSONField,
+* do not store entire object json representation.

 ## Quickstart

 1. Install Django Easy Audit by running `pip install django-easy-audit`.

-   *Alternatively, you can download the [latest release](https://github.com/soynatan/django-easy-audit/releases) from GitHub, unzip it, and place the folder 'easyaudit' in the root of your project.*
+   *Alternatively, you can download the [latest release](https://github.com/SparingSoftware/django-easy-audit/releases) from GitHub, unzip it, and place the folder 'easyaudit' in the root of your project.*

 2. Add 'easyaudit' to your `INSTALLED_APPS` like this: